rsksmart/tabookey-gasless/demo-setup.md

 ## Running the demo

-In the root directory, run:
+With the RSK node running (see step 1) and on a separate terminal in the root directory, run:

 ```
 ./dock/run.sh ./start-demo.sh